Facebook tests ad breaks in all types of videos, giving creators a 55% cut

 Facebook today announced it’s begun testing ad breaks that interrupt on-demand video with a small set of partners, who will earn a 55% ad revenue share while Facebook keeps 45%.
 That could change the way creators make video content so they tease viewers enough to sit through the ads, while luring more producers to Facebook.

 On-demand video publishers will get to select where in their video they want to insert an ad break, but it must be at least 20 seconds in and at least 2 minutes apart.
 Recode reported last month that ad breaks were coming.
+Now you

+Facebook’s Audience Network for showing ads in other apps now lets all publishers host in-stream video ads, after testing them this year.

 Facebook is also expanding its existing test of ad breaks in Live videos that it announced in August.
 Now Pages and profiles in the U.S. that have at least 2000 followers and reached at least 300 concurrent viewers in one of their recent Live vidoes are eligible to insert ad breaks.